 VIDEO CARD: A card inside your computer that allows the computer to show and play videos.

 VINE VIDEO: A short video (around 6 seconds or less) that is taken by an App on a Cell Phone or Tablet.

-VIRTUAL MACHINE: A software that allows you to put another Operating System on your computer in an easy way.
-The VIRTUAL MACHINE allows you to download 2nd Operating System within it and when you want to use the 2nd Operating System, all you have to do is click on the Virtual Machine Icon and the 2nd Operating System opens up within a Window like a Software Program!
+VIRTUAL MACHINE: A software that allows you to put another Operating System on your computer without messing up the REAL OPERATING SYSTEM OF YOUR COMPUTER.
+The VIRTUAL MACHINE allows you to download a 2nd Operating System like any other file except its a BIG FILE–ITS AN OPERATING SYSTEM!
+When you want to use a VIRTUAL MACHINE’s Operating System, all you have to do is click on it and it opens up like a regular software program does.

 VIRTUAL OPERATING SYSTEM: A VIRTUAL OPERATING SYSTEM is like a regular Operating System, except YOU CAN OPEN AND RUN IT FROM YOUR DESKTOP LIKE YOU DO A SOFTWARE PROGRAM.
 For example, if you have Windows 8 and wanted to run Windows 7 on your computer, you would download the VIRTUAL MACHINE software that allows you to put a 2nd Operating System on your desktop.
 Then, when you wanted to open up and run the 2nd Operating System such as Windows 7, all you have to do is push the Icon on your Desktop and the 2nd Operating System would open up!

 VPN (VIRTUAL PRIVATE NETWORK): A service that encrypts everything you search for and also every website you visit on the Internet.
 A VPN also hides your Location or the IP ADDRESS OF YOUR COMPUTER!